 An exhibit of images chronicling the breadth of activities of Monsignor Higgins for the causes to which he has dedicated his career.

 Photographs and letters chronicling the life of Mary Harris “Mother” Jones, renowned labor activist during the turn of the last century.

 Father Eli W.J.
 Lindesmith Collection

 A collection of papers and museum artifacts about Fr.
 Lindesmith's life and mission.

 Historic Music of CUA

-The Catholic University of America is privileged to have a great many pieces of music written to celebrate the University and inspire its community in sports, social events, and ceremonial occasions.
-Most are original compositions by CUA students and faculty throughout the decades.
+CUA has a great many pieces of music written to celebrate the University and inspire its community in sports, social events, and ceremonial occasions.
+Most are original compositions by CUA students and faculty.

 Terence Vincent Powderly Photographic Collections